opsilonn/efrei-m1-webServices/README.md

 Another element is that you can test the REST api :
 - with the website (no installation required), but not everything is implemented
-- with POSTMAN, but you'll need to use the following credentials (??? and ???)
+- with POSTMAN, but you'll need to use the following Authorization : Basic Auth; Username = test_username; Password = test_password

 ## Blabla titre blabla